RahilPatel04/BeAMAZEd/README.md

 ![Image of PowerUp](https://cdn.discordapp.com/attachments/769945456021078079/782720107986157588/unknown.png)

-## Key Area (Tasks)
+## Key Area (Minigames)
-* Avoid the Bee Swarm.
+The key area ( what is it . just write liek 3 sentences or more about it) Maybe mention why its important to go here so you can get the key and how you have to do all three of them
-* Find powerups to remove the walls bocking the mini games.
+### Shooting Task
-* Complete the mini games to obtain the key to leave the maze.
+### Wire Task
-* Leave the maze.
+### Basketball Task

 ## Maze Exit
 At the start of the game the maze has no finish.
 You will spawn randomly in the maze and to be able to exit the maze you must find the powerups to remove the walls blocking the mini games.
 Once you complete the mini games you will recieve the key to then be able to exit the maze thus completing the level.